MobilityData/gbfs/gbfs.md

 ### vehicle_types.json *(added in v2.1)*

-REQUIRED of systems that include information about vehicle types in the `free_bike_status` file.
+REQUIRED of systems that include information about vehicle types in the `free_bike_status.json` file.
 If this file is not included, then all vehicles in the feed are assumed to be non-motorized bicycles.
-This file SHOULD be published by systems offering multiple vehicle types for rental, for example pedal bikes and ebikes. <br/>The following fields are all attributes within the main 'data' object for this feed.
+This file SHOULD be published by systems offering multiple vehicle types for rental, for example pedal bikes and ebikes. <br/>The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---